Graduate Programs in Silicon Valley

 Human Computer Interaction, MS

-The Master of Science in HCI is a four-quarter (15 months) program that guides students into the User Experience (UX) profession, such as in product design and UX research.
-Students will learn and apply design methodologies, prototyping and technical build skills, user research, and collaborative teamwork and stakeholder communication.
-Drawing from UC Santa Cruz’s strong tradition in social justice, students will think critically and address unconscious bias, include underrepresented users, and identify potential harms in the design process.
+Human Computer Interaction (HCI) embraces a multidisciplinary approach incorporating computer science, anthropology, sociology, psychology, and the humanities to thoughtfully design a more equitable future with technologies.
+The Master of Science in HCI is a four-quarter (15 months) program that guides students into the User Experience (UX) profession, including careers in product design and UX research.
+Students learn and apply design methodologies, prototyping and technical build skills, user research, and collaborative teamwork and stakeholder communication.
+Drawing from UC Santa Cruz’s strong tradition in social justice, students will think critically and address unconscious bias, include underrepresented users, and identify potential harms in the design process and research.